Skipsea

 Skipsea is a village and civil parish on the North Sea coast of the East Riding of Yorkshire, England.
 It is situated approximately 10 mi south of Bridlington and 6 mi north of Hornsea on the B1242 road at its junction with the B1249 road.

 The civil parish is formed by the village of Skipsea and the hamlets of Skipsea Brough and Dringhoe.
 According to the 2011 UK census, Skipsea parish had a population of 693, an increase on the 2001 UK census figure of 633.

-From the mediaeval era until the 19th century Skipsea was part of Dickering Wapentake.
+From the medieval era until the 19th century Skipsea was part of Dickering Wapentake.
 Between 1894 and 1974 Skipsea was a part of the Bridlington Rural District, in the East Riding of Yorkshire.
 Between 1974 and 1996 it was part of the Borough of North Wolds (later Borough of East Yorkshire), in the county of Humberside.

 Just to the west of the village, in Skipsea Brough, lies Skipsea Castle.
 Built in 1086, the motte-and-bailey style castle has since been destroyed; however impressive earthworks remain.
 The coast near Skipsea, just over 1 km to the east, is the fastest eroding coastline in northern Europe.